kubecost/docs/kubecost-cloud/using-the-kubecost-cloud-ui/kubecost-cloud-alerts.md

 ## Cluster Status Alerts

-Cluster Status Alerts are unique and easy-to-generate alerts which will provide notice if there as a detected error with data coming from your cluster(s) to Kubecost.
+Cluster Status notifications, if enabled, provide notice if and when the cluster agent(s) installed have stopped reporting data to Kubecost Cloud.

 To configure, select _Add_ in the Cluster Status Alerts box.
 The 'Cluster Status' slide panel opens.
 Provide any Slack/Microsoft Teams webhooks or email addresses to which you want the alert sent.
 Confirm by selecting _Enable_.